Þórir Hergeirsson: Personal life

 Þórir's daughter Maria Thorisdottir is a Norwegian international footballer. Þórir's brother is Grímur Hergeirsson, himself a handball coach and former player.

+He is the uncle of the Icelandic national team player Janus Daði Smárason.

 On 21 March 2017, Þórir was made a Knight 1st Class of the Royal Norwegian Order of Merit.
+In January 2025, he was made a Knight of the Order of the Falcon.